Effective viscosity of a suspension of flagellar beating microswimmers: Three-dimensional modeling: Intrinsic viscosity of a dilute suspension of microswimmers.

-Here $\eta$ is the solvent viscosity, $\phi$ is the volume fraction and $\alpha$ is a proportional coefficient known as intrinsic viscosity.
-For rigid spherical particles, $\alpha=5/2$ is known as Einstein\textquoteright{}s intrinsic viscosity \cite{Einstein1906}.
-In general, the intrinsic viscosity is defined as
+$\eta$ is the shear viscosity of the solvent and the dimensionless coefficient $\alpha$ is the intrinsic viscosity and $\phi=V_0/V$ where $V_0=4/3 \pi (R^3+2R'^3)$ is the volume of the swimmer and $V$ is the total volume of the suspension (swimmer and water).
+The quantity $\alpha$ is known as the Einstein\textquoteright{}s intrinsic viscosity \cite{Einstein06,Einstein11}.
+In general, $\alpha$ is defined as

-For the intrinsic viscosity of the modeled microswimmer suspension, the stress tensor ($\sigma_{ik}$) is averaged in a volume containing the single microswimmer submitted to the shear flow ($\overline{\sigma}_{ik}=1/V\int\sigma_{ik}dV$).
-The volume integral is reduced to the surface integral that allows to avoid the difficulty with the calculation of the stress tensor inside the particle \cite{Batchelor1972,Landau1987}.
-Any simple closed surface can be selected for integration while it contains the swimmer (or passive particle).
-Then the intrinsic viscosity is estimated as follows,